ahervy/www/src/content/portfolio/how-to.md

 ## What changed

-- Users can manage API keys independently without relying on support
+- Users can create and revoke API keys without relying on support
-- Critical actions are documented with clear consequences
+- Critical actions are documented with explicit consequences before execution
-- Documentation and UI use consistent terminology
+- Documentation and UI use consistent terminology across the workflow

 ## Evidence

-No internal metrics were available.
-Improvements are based on:
+I did not have access to support-ticket or usage metrics.
+The evidence here is structural:

-- Reduced need for support intervention for key management
+- End-to-end testing of creation and revocation flows
-- Clearer understanding of irreversible actions
+- Warnings placed at the moments where users make irreversible decisions
-- Fewer errors caused by missing or unclear warnings
+- Fewer handoffs in the workflow, as users are no longer directed to contact support for key management

 ## Takeaways